902.8 Traffic Control Signals and Hybrid Beacons for Emergency Vehicle Access (MUTCD Chapter 4G)

 The sight distance determination should be based on the location of the visibility obstruction for the critical approach lane for each street or drive and the posted or statutory speed limit or 85th-percentile speed on the major street, whichever is higher.

 Standard.
-For a new emergency vehicle signal installation, the fire district, city, or other organization having control over the emergency equipment, will be required to pay 50% of the cost of construction.
+For a new emergency vehicle signal installation, the emergency entity, city, or other organization having control over the emergency equipment, will be required to pay the full cost of construction and will be required to maintain the equipment.

 Guidance.
 The MoDOT district uses the applicant's request and supporting data to approve the installation.
 If approval is given, a contract is executed between the Missouri Highway and Transportation Commission and the proper local authorities or organization that covers the installation, maintenance, and operation of such a signal.

-Normally a push button is located in the fire station.
-The push button and the connection (wireless or wired) to the signal will be provided and maintain by the fire station.
+Normally a push button is located in the emergency facility.
+The push button and the connection (wireless or wired) to the signal will be provided and maintained by the emergency facility.

 Standard.
-Upon completion of the installation, the Commission will be responsible for all maintenance and replacement costs.
-The organization controlling the emergency equipment will be responsible for the power costs.
+Upon completion of the installation, the requesting party will be responsible for all maintenance, replacement costs, and power costs.

 902.8.2 Design of Emergency-Vehicle Traffic Control Signals (MUTCD Section 4G.02)